Interprio/Interprio/README.md

 ## Overview
 ### Description
-An app that allows users to upload images and make thier own story from that one image.
+An app that allows users to upload images and make their own story from that one image.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category: Art/Creativity**
 - **Mobile: IOS**
-- **Story: Allows users to upload images and create thier stories from that one image**
+- **Story: Allows users to upload images and create their stories from that one image**
 - **Market: Anyone who enjoys character art and stories**
 - **Habit: Users can enjoy stories**
 - **Scope: Posting character art and making story comments **